War Horses at Rose Bower

 War Horses at Rose Bower accommodates the special needs of older retiring Thoroughbred geldings.
 Founder and president Barbara Luna is an experienced writer, horsewoman, and publicist who started War Horses in 2012 to return to the hands-on care of racehorses after she worked as administrator for the Turning For Home aftercare program at Parx Racing for five years.

-War Horses at Rose Bower is located in rural Virginia and works closely with racetrack programs such as the New York Thoroughbred Horsemen Association’s TAKE THE LEAD and private owners to provide rehabilitation, retirement, and frequent adoptions for veteran horses of the racing world.
-Many of its retirees are stakes winners, such as Gimme Credit, Banjo Picker, and Hermosillo, each of whom earned more than $600,000 while racing and enjoyed their own Facebook pages and a large following of fans before coming to War Horses.
+War Horses at Rose Bower is located in rural Virginia and works closely with racetrack programs such as the New York Thoroughbred Horsemen Association’s TAKE THE LEAD, Maryland’s Beyond the Wire, and private owners to provide rehabilitation, retirement, and frequent adoptions for veteran horses of the racing world.
+Many of its retirees are stakes winners, such as Gimme Credit, Banjo Picker, and Hermosillo, each of whom earned more than $600,000 on the track.
+The sanctuary horses who live out their lives at War Horses have been assigned an important task as part of the new military veterans program.

-War Horses is a 501 (c)(3) organization and requests, but does not require, a donation for accepting an older horse directly from the racetrack into its program.
+War Horses is a 501 (c)(3) organization and requests, but does not require, a donation for accepting an older horse into its program.
 A veterinary evaluation and foal papers must accompany a potential retiree.

-All adopters sign contracts, pass reference checks, and understand that if no longer wanted, the horse must return to the program, although the goal is always to find a forever home.
+All adopters sign contracts, pass reference checks, and understand that if no longer wanted, the horse must be returned to the program, although the goal is always to find a forever home.
+War Horses does allow sales of an adopted horse, as long as the “No Auction” contract goes along to the new owner and the buyer’s contact information is provided to the organization.